ewanhempsey/email-template-system/README.md

 # Email Template Builder

-This application is a specialized tool designed for the rapid generation of customizable HTML-based email content.
+This application is a specialised tool designed for the rapid generation of customisable HTML-based email content.
 Its primary goal is to provide a fast, private, and portable solution for marketing and support teams who require consistent, branded email communication without relying on complex external services or server-side databases.

 ---